antirez/disque/README.md

 Acknowledges the execution of one or more jobs via job IDs.
 The node receiving the ACK will replicate it to multiple nodes and will try to garbage collect both the job and the ACKs from the cluster so that memory can be freed.

+Other commands
+===

+    INFO
+    HELLO => id ... version ... nodes ...
+    QLEN <qname> => Length of queue
+    QSTAT <qname> => produced ... consumed ... idle ... sources [...] ctime ...
+    SHOW <msgid> => Describe the full msg content SCANJOBS <cursor> [COUNT ...]
+[QUEUE ...]
+    SCANQUEUES <cursor> [COUNT ...]
+[MAXIDLE ...]

 Client libraries
 ===

 Disque uses the same protocl as Redis itself.
 To adapt Redis clients, or to use it directly, should be pretty easy.
 However note that Disque default port is 7711 and not 6379.

+While a vanilly Redis client may work well with Disque, clients should optionally use the following protocol in order to connect with a Disque cluster:

+1. The client should be given a number of ip addresses and ports where nodes are located.
+The client should select random nodes and should try to connect until one available is found.
+2. On a successful connection the `HELLO` command should be used in order to retrieve the Node ID and other potentially useful information (server version, number of nodes).
+3. If a consumer sees an high message rate received from foreing nodes, it may optionally have logic in order to retrieve messages directly from the nodes where producers are producing the messages for a given topic.
+The consumer can easily check the source of the messages by checking the Node ID prefix in the messages IDs.

+This way producers and consumers will eventually try to minimize nodes messages exchanges whenever possible.

 Implementation details
 ===